 How First Care coordinates

-We organize the pathway around the appointment.
+We organize the path around the appointment.

 Patient preparation

-What to prepare before your appointment
+What to bring or share before your visit

 Can First Care Ecuador diagnose respiratory medicine conditions?

 No. Diagnosis and treatment are provided by licensed medical professionals.
-First Care Ecuador coordinates access, communication and logistics.
+First Care Ecuador coordinates access, communication, and logistics.

 Can you coordinate a second opinion?